vuejs/vuepress/packages/docs/docs/miscellaneous/local-development.md

 yarn unlink vuepress
 ```

-And that's it!
+And that’s it!
 You can go back to regular development now!

 ## Notes

 - `yarn` will use hoisting.
 What does it mean for you ?
   - It will regroup all dependencies in the workspace root and link all packages.
 - You have to take care to declare all dependencies inside subFolders package.json.
 When publish the lib if dependencies from a package is not declare it will just not work.
-- There is a special package you should have a look is @vuepress/shared-utils that are in typescript.
+- There is a special package you should have a look is @vuepress/shared-utils that are in TypeScript.
   - From here if you are making change inside this package you will have to run `yarn tsc` all the time or run in separate shell `yarn run tsc -w`.
 This will re run tsc at any change from shared-utils
 - You will have interesting commands available:
   - `yarn packages:list` will list you every packages present and their versions [More...](https://github.com/lerna/lerna/tree/master/commands/list#readme)